crodriguez1a/bpe-summarizer/README.md

 ## Evaluation

 To evaluate the quality of the summarization, we apply a [semantic similarity metric](https://www.tensorflow.org/api_docs/python/tf/keras/losses/cosine_similarity), to compare auto-summarized examples with human summaries from the [scisummnet dataset](https://cs.stanford.edu/~myasu/projects/scisumm_net/).
 Text was represented using [sentence-level embeddings](https://tfhub.dev/google/universal-sentence-encoder/4).
 Figure 1. charts the results from BPE as compared to [Bart](https://huggingface.co/transformers/model_doc/bart.html).
-BPE completed summarization in less than one second as compared to Bart's 15 minutes over 100 samples.
+BPE performed competitively and completed summarization in one one-hundredth of a second as compared to Bart's 55 seconds over 100 samples (CPU).

 ![BART/BPE](summarizer/validation/bart_comparison.png)
 <p style="text-align: center;"><small>Fig1.
 BPE / Bart</small></p>